 Medieval cities were not only small population-wise but their dimensions hardly exceeded 1 square mile with more or less 300,000 residents.
-Streets were narrow, unpaved and at times muddy.
+The streets were commonly dirty, narrow, unpaved, and muddy.
 Streets leading to the market square, otherwise known as main streets, were typically covered in cobblestones.
 Medieval city inhabitants had the duty to welcome rural folks who visited the market square to shop for goods.

-Though height may not be a prime consideration, buildings in the Medieval period, particularly those owned by the elites and religious orders, were large.
-Churches and manors were some of the largest buildings back then.
-Bishops resided in cathedrals and as such edifices had to be built commensurate to the status of the people designated to reside in them.
-Many churches and castles scattered near the main city gate, inside the walls.
+Churches and Guildhalls were often built close to the main city entrance, inside the walls.
 During chaotic times, citizens flocked to the guild hall for protection.
-Thus, guild halls were deliberately built large and sturdy to accommodate hundreds and thousands of people seeking refuge from war.
+Thus, guild halls were deliberately built large and sturdy to accommodate large numbers of people seeking refuge from war.

 Cities grew in places where people gathered like rivers and intersecting roads.
-They had to be near a steady water supply to provide for the citizens’ drinking, washing and sewage disposal needs.
+They had to be near a steady water supply to provide for the citizens’ drinking, washing, and sewage disposal needs.
 At times, monasteries and castles spurred the emergence of towns and cities.

 Because of limited space, houses ended up in clusters.
 Some even huddled together.
-Two houses would face each other on opposite directions.
-It was normal for the second stories to jut out.
+Two houses would face each other in opposite directions.
+It was normal for the second story to jut out.
 Residents adopted this building style to have room for more space.
 As mentioned, roads were so narrow so builders had to make sure the size of the first floor did not encroach upon the public’s right of way.

 Mayors established safety precautions to protect their towns as it was common practice to trade with village people regularly.
 Towns that did not have walls erected tall fences, locking them at night to keep trespassers at bay.
 The success of a Medieval city was measured by the number of merchants it managed to attract.
 Cities under the jurisdiction of nobles were often more popular than other towns.
 Lords went out of their way to appease merchants.

 Having them around guaranteed a surging tax collection.
-Unfortunately, the huge gap between the rich and the poor made the tax system prone to corrupt practices, a situation which propelled cities to clamour for a charter.
+Unfortunately, the huge gap between the rich and the poor made the tax system prone to corrupt practices, a situation that propelled cities to clamor for a charter.
 Certain rights were bestowed upon the people living in chartered cities including the right to collect their own taxes.
 When a Medieval city had the power to determine its taxes, it no longer needed the services of corrupt and abusive tax sheriffs.
 Chartered cities could set up their own courts, speeding up litigation matters.

 Hygiene was not heavily taken into account.
 Medieval city dwellers habitually emptied their chamber pots into the streets.
 When the streets turned muddy, it became even more problematic.
 Only a heavy downpour could sweep the streets clean of dirt much to the residents relief.

 There was also an abundance of beggars and homeless people, who were considered outcasts and didn’t have a proper place in the social system.
 Whenever a person contracted a disease, more often than not this was viewed as a divine punishment of sorts.
 Common maladies and diseases that hit Medieval city dwellers included smallpox and leprosy, the victims of which had to be quarantined away from the public.

 Freedom, however, did not necessarily mean equality and democracy.
 Chartered towns and cities had more rights and privileges than their non-chartered counterparts.
 The fields were usually situated just outside the walls.
 The walls were built from bricks or large stones and equipped with square and round towers that sprouted at intervals and a moat.
-In times of war, soldiers would be stationed at the wall while the enemy attempted to breach their defences.
+In times of war, soldiers would be stationed at the wall while the enemy attempted to breach their defenses.
 Moats also deterred unequipped enemies from scaling the wall.

 These protective barriers had one deadly feature: holes strategically and deliberately placed on the wall’s passage to catch attackers off-guard.
 Called murder holes (meurtriere in French), city defenders could throw just about any harmful object or substance available into the holes including arrows, rocks, boiling water, tar, hot sand or scalding oil.
-Cities that could not afford to put up costly defences like walls installed large gated fences instead.
+Cities that could not afford to put up costly defenses like walls installed large gated fences instead.
 Canterbury and York were well-known walled cities in Medieval England.